Skip to main content

 Introduction

 NVIDIA NemoClaw is an open-source reference stack from that runs OpenClaw inside a sandboxed container environment NVIDIA OpenShell.
 It adds OS-level filesystem and network isolation to OpenClaw agents, making it safer to run autonomous AI assistants on your machine.
-NemoClaw supports custom OpenAI-compatible inference endpoints, so you can point it at a self-hosted model on SaladCloud instead of a cloud provider.
-NemoClaw pairs well with SaladCloud because:
+NemoClaw supports custom OpenAI-compatible inference endpoints, so you can point it at a model on SaladCloud instead of a cloud provider.
+NemoClaw works with SaladCloud in two ways:

 NemoClaw is currently in alpha (as of March 2026).
 APIs, configuration schemas, and runtime behavior are subject to breaking changes between releases.
 It is not recommended for production use.